appliedblockchain/ab-website/_posts/2015-12-14-blockchain-predictions-for-2016.md

 ---
 layout: "post"
 title: "14 Blockchain Predictions for 2016"
-lead: "Wishing you a happy, healthy and successful 2016!
+subtitle: "Wishing you a happy, healthy and successful 2016!
 Here are my 14 blockchain predictions for the coming year."
 image: "blockchain-predictions-for-2016.jpg"
 category: "Blog"
 ---